ivanpierre/lt-jasmin/README.md

 3. Dynamic and static importation of libraries
 4. Macro definition for DSL instructions creation

 The base data for JVM code representation is EDN compatible to ease to directly use the compiler.
-Jasmine compiler is made to ease the JVM code writing diretly by hand of the read disassembled code.
+Jasmin compiler is made to ease the JVM code writing diretly by hand of the read disassembled code.
 JVM code creation would be easier made computabily with the internal representation.

 A leiningen plugin should be created too...